-- Air distribution towards the windscreen in order to demist.
-For safety reasons, it is not recommended to switch air recirculation on. - 🝰 Air distribution to the upper body - 站 Air distribution to footwell - Air distribution to the windscreen and the footwell.
+■ Air distribution towards the windscreen in order to demist.
+For safety reasons, it is not recommended to switch air recirculation on.

+3 - Air distribution to the windscreen and the footwell.

 Air recirculation mode 🔾

 Air recirculation mode 0 on (a lamp lights up in red) prevents strong odours from the outside air from entering in the vehicle, for example when passing through a tunnel or in a traffic jam $\Rightarrow \triangle$.